What’s a LoadBalancer?

 targetPort: 80

-• Check the service status with kubectl get svc and look at the EXTERNAL-IP for the nginx-loadbalancer service.
+• Check the service status with kubectl get svc and look at the EXTERNAL-IP for the whoami-loadbalancer service.
 Notice the <pending> instead of an actual IP address:

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE